raiden-network/raiden/tools/README.md

 Note: Each of the running nodes must have test ETH on their accounts.

-- `channels_with_minimum_balance.py`: Tool to open multiple channels.
+## `channels_with_minimum_balance.py`: open multiple channels and ensure deposit minimum

 It needs a JSON file with the following format:

 ```json
 {